-- b) The FOMC was pretty confident that QE3 and the thresholds-based forward guidance would provide stimulus.
+- b) The FOMC was pretty confident that QE3 and threshold-based forward guidance would provide stimulus.
 But there was substantial uncertainty over how and when these policies would affect the economy.
 So by linking the policies' open-ended duration to progress toward our policy mandates, we assured markets we were committed to doing whatever it took to improve outcomes.
-This bolstered the important self-reinforcing linkages between more positive private sector expectations and better current economic outcomes. - In my opinion, these policies successfully demonstrated strong commitment to our objectives-and they produced results. - a) Unemployment began to fall more quickly than anticipated in 2013, and as a result we were able to scale back the QE3 purchases beginning in late 2013 and forward guidance in March 2014.
-Today, we have essentially returned to full employment in the U.S.-indeed, at 4.3 percent, the unemployment rate is somewhat below the range FOMC participants see as the long-run normal level. - E. What comes next for outcome-based monetary policy? - 1.
-To be sure, gross domestic product (GDP) growth was weak in the first quarter.
-But that seems to have been transitory, and the data in hand point to a strong rebound in the second quarter. - a) Last week, the FOMC released its quarterly Summary of Economic Projections (SEP).8 The median participant sees GDP growth of 2.2 percent for 2017 and a slightly more modest pace of expansion in 2018 and 2019. - b) The unemployment rate is expected to be about 4-1/4 percent throughout the projection period, so moderately below its longer-run level of 4.6 percent.
+This bolstered the important self-reinforcing linkages between more positive private sector expectations and better current economic outcomes. - In my opinion, these policies successfully demonstrated strong commitment to our objectives-and they produced results. - a) Unemployment began to fall more quickly than anticipated in 2013, and as a result we were able to scale back the QE3 purchases beginning in late 2013 and the threshold-based forward guidance ended in March 2014.
+Today, we have essentially returned to full employment in the U.S.-indeed, at 4.4 percent, the unemployment rate is somewhat below the range FOMC participants see as the long-run normal level. - E. What comes next for outcome-based monetary policy? - To be sure, gross domestic product (GDP) growth was weak in the first quarter.
+But that seems to have been transitory.
+The data in hand and our forecasts point to continued improvements in real activity. - a) Last month, the FOMC released its quarterly Summary of Economic Projections (SEP).8 The median participant sees GDP growth of 2.2 percent for 2017 and a slightly more modest pace of expansion in 2018 and 2019. - b) The unemployment rate is expected to be about 4-1/4 percent throughout the projection period, and this is moderately below the longer-run level of 4.6 percent.